chris-skoblenick/notes-and-docs/presentations/Kelvin-henney-enterprise-patterns.md

 Kevlin Henney

 # Summary
-* The "promised land" of Enterprise Programming Patterns do not mean your software is clean
+* The "promised land" of Enterprise Programming Patterns do not mean your software is clean.
-* Finding a balance between using a software development pattern and doing it simply.
-* Object Oriented can be taken way too far
+* Object Oriented can be taken way too far.
+* Blind obedience to "best practice" doesn't mean your code is "clean".
+* Clean code isn't stuff with patterns & checks, it's only what is absolutely necessary.

 # Link
 https://www.youtube.com/watch?v=FyCYva9DhsI